outware/storyboardcontroller/Documentation/development-cycle.md

 ## Committing

 Commits should be atomic.

-Commit message should start with a verb in present tense.
-Commit title should be short and to the point.
-If necessary add commit descriptions after an empty line below the title.
+Messages should start with a verb in present tense.

+Titles should be short and to the point.

+If necessary, a description may be added after an empty line below the title.

 - [5 Useful Tips For A Better Commit Message]( https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message)